Sherlocq Launches the First AI-Native Regulatory Intelligence Platform for Global Financial Services

 FOUNDER'S STATEMENT

 "I have spent my career sitting across the table from regulators, leading investigations at the highest levels, and advising institutions in the most consequential moments of their existence.
 In every one of those engagements, the same problem recurred: brilliant professionals, at world-class institutions, spending most of their time on research and cross-referencing that should have been automated years ago.
 Not because the technology did not exist.
 Because no one had built it with the rigour, the domain depth, and the institutional trust that this work demands.
 That is what we built.
 Sherlocq is not a general AI tool adapted for compliance.
-It is the intelligence infrastructure that this industry has always needed and never had."
+It is the intelligence infrastructure that this industry has always needed and never had," said Bhavin Shah, Founder and Chief Executive Officer, Sherlocq.

 ABOUT THE FOUNDER